noobg1/catalyse/README.md

 ## Usage

-## P.S Assumption: There is atleast one character of key or value if it exists
+P.S: Assumption; There exists atleast one character of key or value on existence

 Serialize (Store)
 ```